SciLifeLab/TIDDIT/README.md

 ==============
 TIDDIT: Is a tool to used to identify  chromosomal rearrangements using Mate Pair or Paired End sequencing data.
 TIDDIT identifies intra and inter-chromosomal translocations, deletions, tandem-duplications and inversions, using supplementary alignments as well as discordant pairs.

-TIDDIT has two modes of analysing bam files.
+TIDDIT has two analysis modules.
 The sv mode, which is used to search for structural variants.
 And the cov mode that analyse the read depth of a bam file and generates a coverage report.

 INSTALLATION
 ==============
 TIDDIT requires standard c++/c libraries, python 2.7 or 3.6, cython, and Numpy.
-To compile TIDDIT, cmake must be installed.
+To compile TIDDIT, cmake must be installed. samtools is reuquired for reading cram files (but not for reading bam).

 ```
 git clone https://github.com/SciLifeLab/TIDDIT.git